-He then undertook a period of Fellowship in laparoscopic colorectal surgery at Bristol under the guidance of Mr Tony Dixon who is a widely acclaimed trainer in the UK.
-He was then appointed as Consultant General and Colorectal Surgeon with special interest in laparoscopic colorectal surgery at Stepping Hill Hospital, Stockport in January 2010 with the main aim of developing the laparoscopic colorectal service at the trust.
+Mr Sajal Rai undertook specialist colorectal surgery training at the University Hospital of Leicester and was awarded the Doctor of Medicine (MD) research degree by the Leicester University in 2007.
+He was appointed as Consultant General and Colorectal Surgeon with special interest in laparoscopic Colorectal Surgery at Stepping Hill Hospital, Stockport in January 2010 with the main aim of developing the laparoscopic colorectal service at the trust.

 He is very involved in mentoring and coaching his surgical colleagues at the trust in laparoscopic colorectal surgery.
 He has an interest in Pelvic floor disorders and offers laparoscopic ventral mesh rectopexy for rectal prolapse, as well as other procedures for rectal prolapse.He works jointly with Gynaecologists for Pelvic endometriosis surgery where the bowel is involved.

 Mr Rai is a highly experienced general and colorectal surgeon specializing in disorders of the intestines, in particular those of the colon and rectum.
 His particular area of interest is treating these disorders by keyhole or laparoscopic surgery.
 He is now offering Robotic surgery for bowel cancer and other benign bowel disorders.

 He also treats general disorders such as all types of hernias and gall stones by laparoscopic surgery.
 He has a keen interest in common ano-rectal conditions like piles or hemorrhoids, anal fissures and fistula in ano, and offers treatment for these conditions.